 There are ongoing research and data collection projects currently being undertaken in Australia and throughout the world.
 These vary from research projects lead by teams of Physiotherapists in private practice through to hospital based research projects.

 These projects, together with the continued data collection in clinic and in the field at sporting events, ensure that exciting times are ahead in the future of the Emmett Technique.

-The latest research project is an international data collection project called "Degrees of Difference".
+An international data collection project called "Degrees of Difference".
 Enthusiastic Emmett Practitioners from all over the globe have welcomed the worldwide team effort and are actively collecting data that is being collated by the Australian Head Office.
-Other projects include:

 Emmett Technique versus the Foam Roller Research - BSc Honors student recently submitted this research as part of her degree at Queens University Belfast.
 Rugby union players were separated into 3 groups: Emmett Technique, foam roller and control.
 Significant increase (70%) in range of movement was shown when using the Emmett Technique, and foam rollering was shown to have no significant effect.
 Click here to read the full report.

 - Course Syllabus

 - Course Dates & Enrolment Forms by Module

 - EMMETT Practitioner Advanced Training

 EMM-Tech Short Course

 Emmett at the 2016 Cardiac Challenge